Pollen tube: Overview

-RMD Promotes Pollen Tube Growth
+RMD promotes pollen tube growth

 RMD promotes pollen germination and pollen tube growth, and this is proven through numerous experiments.
 The first experiment compares the features of the pistil and the stigma of rmd-1 mutant (rice plant without a functional RMD) and the wild-type rice plant (with a functional RMD).
 The anther and pistil were shorter in the rmd-1 mutants than the wild-type.
 This experiment showed that RMD is critical for pollen development.
 Wild-type rice plants have increased germination rates while rmd-1 mutants have decreased germination rates.
 This was seen when both were germinated in a liquid germination medium.
 After the germination rates were tested, there was a comparison of the lengths and widths of the pollen tubes between the two plants.
 The pollen tubes of the wild-type plants had a greater pollen tube length than the mutants, but the mutants had a greater tube width.
 This greater pollen tube width within the mutants indicates the decrease in the growth of polarized cells and thus decrease in tip growth.
 Next, pollen grains from the wild type and mutants were collected to compare the pollination activities between the wild types and mutants.
 There was decreased activity and minimal penetration within the mutants whereas an increased activity and penetration through the style and to the bottom of the pistils within the wild types.
 These observations indicated the delayed pollen tube growth in the rmd-1 mutants.
 Additionally, there was no effect on fertilization rates between the wild type and the mutant and this was tested by measuring the seed-setting rates between the wild type and mutant.
 It was found that both had similar seed-setting rates.
 Therefore, RMD does not affect fertilization and has an effect only on tip growth.